 Inclusive education, offering hope to children with disabilities

 Children with disabilities are ten times less likely to attend school than other children.
-This exclusion limits their opportunities to acquire the skills they need to develop their full potential and to become active in their communities.
-It deprives them of their civic, political and economic rights.
-Good quality Inclusive Education generates real hope for the future for many children.
-It also plays a vital role within the society at large, in tackling widespread stigma against disabled people.
+This exclusion limits their opportunities to acquire the skills they need to develop their full potential and participate in the life of their community.
+It also deprives them of their civic, political and economic rights.
+Inclusive education generates real hope for the future for many children.
+It also plays a vital role within society at large, reducing the stigma surrounding disabilities.

 Our work to improve the enrolment of disabled children in schools focuses on:

-- Supporting disabled people’s organizations to advocate for the right to inclusive education
+- Supporting organisations of people with disabilities to defend the right to inclusive education for all children with disabilities.

-- Providing technical assistance to develop inclusive education policies at the national level.
+- Providing technical assistance for the development of inclusive education policies at the national level.

 Innovation to boost inclusive actions